Menu

 This section is used to customize plan benefits.
 It has 3 usage methods and scenarios:

-• If "Benefits" is left empty or is an empty object, the payment flow can still run correctly
+• If Benefits is left empty or is an empty object, the payment process can still run correctly

 • For one-time payments, order information will be generated in the orders table;